GabetheDogeXD/A5_FullPipeline_ECE4300/README.md

 # ECE 4300 Coding Assignment 6: Optimization

-The top.v file was modified to include
+The top.v file was modified to include a data forwarding module into the MIPS Pipeline.
-As seen in the REG Decreased the time from 180ns to 120ns
+As seen in the REG wires, the time it took to complete the MIPS Pipieline was decreased the time from 180ns to 120ns.

 ![Picture3](Optimization.png) <br />